shymega/jvm-rs/README.md

 ## Status

-I'm taking a break from this project for now.

-Starting to wonder if I'm biting off more than I can chew.
-I don't exactly think this project will get further with just one developer, so for the time being, please consider this project to be _on hold_ until further notice.
+I'm not working on this project anymore.
+I think I bit off more than I can chew, but I really liked the idea of the JVM in Rust.
+Maybe one day I could return to it, but for now it's too much for a sole dev.

 Thanks for checking it out though!